PandasThumb/pandasthumb.github.io/_posts/2026/2026-04-01-debatesandcomments.md

-These discussions will be accompanied, as usual, by comments supplied by the enthusiastic and knowledgable S&amp;CT readers who appreciate the lively, honest and informative back-and-forth that signals the intellectual vitality of the "cdesign proponensist" movement.
+These discussions will be accompanied, as usual, by comments supplied by the enthusiastic and knowledgable S&amp;CT readers, who appreciate the lively, honest and informative back-and-forth that signals the intellectual vitality of the "cdesign proponensist" movement.